 There are many ways you can help children and their families get the care they need.

-When a child has microcephaly, abnormal brain development results in an abnormal head size – much smaller than other children of the same age. (“Micro” means “small,” while “cephaly” comes from the Greek word for “head.”)
-These complications can also lead to problems with a child’s cognitive abilities and neurological functions.
+When a child has microcephaly, the brain develops abnormally, causing the head to be much smaller than expected for the child's age. ("Micro" means "small," while "cephaly" comes from the Greek word for "head.")
+These complications can also lead to problems with a child's cognitive abilities and neurological functions.

 Our care also has a research component.
 Physicians and scientists in our Brain Development and Genetics Clinic are working hard to understand how and why microcephaly develops, in hopes of one day introducing new therapies.
 The clinic is actively enrolling patients to understand the effects of different genetic mutations that cause microcephaly.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”